HenrikBengtsson/jottr.org/content/post/2025-10-08-dofuture-everywhere.md

 ```

 which indeed tells `%dopar%` to parallelize via the future framework,
-but `%dofuture%` is even better.
-As I outline in my June 2023 blog
+but `%dofuture%` is even better - as I outline in my blog post
-post [%dofuture% - a Better foreach() Parallelization Operator than
+'[%dofuture% - a Better foreach() Parallelization Operator than
-%dopar%], the `%dofuture%` operator comes with even more benefits.
-For
-example, using an explicit `%dofuture%`, or forcing it via
+%dopar%].'
+For example, using an explicit `%dofuture%`, or forcing it
-`doFuture::registerDoFuture("%dofuture%")`, results in:
+via `doFuture::registerDoFuture("%dofuture%")`, results in:

  * Messages, warnings, and other types of conditions generated in
    parallel are relayed as-is regardless of parallel backend.
 This is